San Antonio Breweries

 Roadmap Brewing Company

 - A short walk from Alamo Beer Company is Roadmap Brewing Company with 13 beers on tap.
-The dog friendly taproom has corn hole boards and games.
+The dog friendly taproom has corn hole and boards games.

 - Kunstler Brewery serves German beer and food with Texan vibes.
 The Chamuco Spiced Porter brewed with chocolate, vanilla, chili peppers, and cinnamon was by far our favorite beer on draft.
 We recommend driving or riding a Bird scooter to the brewery opposed to walking due to some unsavory nearby streets.